 An actuary is a “part super-hero, part fortune-teller, part trusted advisor”, says BeAnActuary.org.

 To put it succinctly, any business necessitating management of financial risk requires the services of actuaries.
-Business segments like hospitals, employee benefit departments, investment firms, consulting firms, government departments and large corporations often hire actuaries.
+Business segments like hospitals, employee benefits departments, investment firms, consulting firms, government departments and large corporations often hire actuaries.

 According to the USA Bureau of Labor Statistics (BLS), the actuary segment will see a 26% growth between 2012 and 2022, which is much higher than average.
-As the career scope improves, actuaries will be expected to handle the development, pricing and evaluation of new insurance products, its risks and find ways to mitigate them.
+As the career scope improves, actuaries will be expected to handle the development, pricing, and evaluation of new insurance products, its risks and find ways to mitigate them.

-An actuarial professional in USA earns an average annual pay of 93,680 USD (2012 data available from BLS) and the Indian counterpart with 10+ years of experience earns an average annual pay of 980,214 INR.
+An actuarial professional in the USA earns an average annual pay of 93,680 USD (2012 data available from BLS) and the Indian counterpart with 10+ years of experience earns an average annual pay of 980,214 INR.
 Take a look at some statistics picked up from PayScale.com.

 The screenshot above shows the minimum and maximum salary of an actuarial analyst.